jinsoo601/1000lbs-journey/dev-log.md

 - [x] Hook up firestore to new journal page
 - [x] Write journal CRUD functions in /db
 - [x] Write goal CRUD functions
-- [ ] Make new goal page
-- [ ] Option to add a custom workout in journal modal
 - [x] Make Workout card component to be used in journals/index page
 - [x] Make edit workout page
+- [x] Combine new workout page and edit workout page
+- [ ] Make new/edit goal page
+- [ ] Option to add a custom workout in journal modal
 - [ ] Make Goal card component to be used in goals/index page
 - [ ] Make Graph component to be used in statistics page
 - [ ] Add UI tests to test the components